 Try to list ten solutions, be creative.
-If creativity and fun are encouraged then often new solutions may appear that no one would have thought of.
+If creativity and fun are encouraged, new solutions may often appear that no one would have thought of.
 The brain needs permission to explore.
-So include all ideas even ‘bad’ or ‘silly’ suggestions.
+So include all ideas, even ‘bad’ or ‘silly’ suggestions.
 Get everyone to suggest something.

 5. Evaluate alternatives.

 Get the group to say what they think are the main advantages and disadvantages of each suggestion.
 Start by considering the positive aspects of each solution and then the negative.
 Do not write these comments down.
 It is just a general discussion.

 Choose the solution that can be carried out most easily with the resources (time, skills, materials, money, etc.) that you have at present.
 This could be a solution from the list developed or a combination of some of the ideas suggested.

 7. Plan exactly how to carry out the solution.

 Write down the solution as clearly as possible.
 List out what needs to be done and by when.
 Organize how to get anything that is needed to solve the problem.

 Consider how to cope with likely hitches.
 Practice any difficult steps.
 Set a Date and time to review how progress is going with the plan

 8. Review progress in carrying out the plan.